MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMeetingPolicy.md

 - Enabled: allow the meeting organizer to download the report.
 - Disabled: disable attendee report generation and prohibit meeting organizer from downloading it.
+- ForceEnabled: enable attendee report generation and prohibit meeting organizer from disabling it.
+- ForceDisabled: disable attendee report generation and prohibit meeting organizer from enabling it.

-If set to enabled, only meeting organizers will get a link to download the report in Teams.
+If set to Enabled or ForceEnabled, only meeting organizers will get a link to download the report in Teams.
 Regular attendees will have no access to it.

 ```yaml
 Type: String